top of page

 Here Ecclesiastes dips into a Biblical thread suggesting that God has pre-ordained a specific set of tasks for each of us to complete.
 We see it in Jeremiah and the prophets, but it is most clearly summarized in Ephesians 2:10: “For we are his handiwork, created in Christ Jesus for the good works that God has prepared in advance that we should live in them.”

 In this view, we do not create our lives, we step into them (or not).
-We are invited to do the Will of God, to be part of his plan of universal salvation.
+We are invited to do the Will of God, to participate in universal salvation.
 Of course, God marches on, with or without our cooperation.
 We can jump on the bandwagon and play our scripted role in salvation history, or we can stand off to one side.
-We can ‘let life pass us by’ most literally.
+We can let life pass us by…literally.

 “It is good and proper for a man to eat and drink and enjoy himself… He will not dwell overmuch on the passing years because God has filled his time with joy of heart.”

-Et voila - a full-throated endorsement of bad faith!
-Joie de vivre is intended by God to distract us from our disparate existential predicament.
-Faith really is the opiate of the people.
+Et voila - a full-throated endorsement of bad faith?
+Joie de vivre is intended by God to distract us from our existential predicament?
+Faith really is the opiate of the people after all!
 It seems that we are not only permitted to dance in the face of death, but that God expects us to do so.
-Is this The Great Gatsby, BCE version?
+“Living well is the best revenge!”
+(The Great Gatsby, BCE edition)

 Keep the conversation going.